huayl/id-server/README.md

 Rem is a distributed messaging system, using in enterprise.

-I will writing in golang!
+I will writing it in golang!